ONSAS/ONSAS/paper/paper.md

 ![Visualization examples: a) two modes of deformation obtained for a multi-storey building; b) reference and deformed configuration of a deployable ring. \label{fig}](fig.png)

 `ONSAS` was also applied by @forets for the computation of mass and stiffness FEM matrices for the resolution of wave propagation and heat transfer problems using 2D triangular plane elements.
-Finally, the current development of the library is mostly focused on adding plastic analysis of frame elements and adding magnitudes to the generated visualization.

 # Acknowledgements